Give your UPK Content a Face-Lift

 If you would like to use the Knowledge Center as a portal for additional learning resources, for example, you could also turn on an information area on the right-hand side of your Knowledge Center landing page, which acts as a mini-website.
 All areas of text are individually tagged and therefore can be changed.
 Unfortunately, there isn’t much more you can do out of the box to change the structure.

 There are many other changes and tweaks that could be made to your existing UPK content, or adopted as you develop new UPK content, which would help to refresh its look and feel and better meet the needs of today’s learners.
 I have only included a few examples here.
+Our free Guide, Getting the Most out of UPK, provides further advice to help you utilise the tool to its full potential, including some suggestions for enhancing your existing content and making the most out of UPK's many features

 If you’re continuing to develop new systems-based learning content, as well as maintain your existing content, using UPK, then a strategy that considers the ongoing value of this content to your learners is imperative.
 There should be a compelling reason to update your UPK content, rather than making changes for the sake of it, but by making some small changes to your instructional design practice this will not only make content more learner friendly now, it will also support you in terms of an eventual migration when you move to a new tool.